MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 ```

 This configuration file is used deploy Office to the broad group users.
-The settings are exactly the same as the first configuration file, except the installation channel and update channel are both set to Semi-Annual Channel.
+The settings are exactly the same as the first configuration file, except the installation channel and update channel are both set to Semi-Annual Channel ("Broad").

 ## Step 4: Customize the configuration files for your environment